nayan-tech/nayan-blog/source/_posts/react-unit-test.md

 });
 ```

-We create the test like we normally would do, but added the jest.mock line.
-Now the render function of react-dom is a mock function which returns a spy which we can now use in our test to check whether it has been called with the correct properties.
+We create a test like we would normally do, but adding the jest.mock line.
+Now the render method of react is a mock method which returns a valye which we can now use in our test to verify whether it has been used with the correct properties or not.

-When you don’t want Jest to automatically create mock functions of your file, you can easily create a mock file yourself.
-Just create a `__mocks__` directory and add the to be mocked file in there.
-Now Jest will use this file when you call jest.mock in your unit test.
-For the react-dom example, create react-dom.js file which returns the render spy function.
+When you do not want Jest to automatically create mock methods of your file, you can easily create a mock file for yourself.
+Just create a `__mocks__` directory and add the to be mock file in there.
+Now Jest will use that file when you call jest.mock in your unit tests.
+For the react example, create react-dom.js file which returns the render value function.
 ```
 export default {
   render: jest.fn(),
 };
 ```

-In our example we’re returning a spy function on which we can check whether it’s called correctly, but you’re spy could also return values or implementations.
+In our example we’re returning a value method on which we can verify whether it is correct, but your value could also return values or implementations rather than single value.
 ```
 render: jest.fn().mockReturnValue('component is rendered'),
 render: jest.fn().mockImplementation(() => 'mock implementation'),
 ```

 ### Roundup
-So these are the very basics of unit testing your application using Jest and Enzyme.
-Both have very good online documentation available, start from here and you can create your unit tests in a fast, efficient and easy way!
+So these are very simple techiniques of unit testing your application using Jest and Enzyme in React applications.
+Both have good online documentation, start from here and you can create your unit test in a fast and efficient!

-There’s no reason to not start testing today ;)
+There is no reason to not start testing today ;)

 ## References
 1. [Jest](https://jestjs.io/)